Our Favorite 100 Grocery Store Backpacking Foods

 CONDIMENTS, SAUCES, & SPREADS

-The condiments section is a great place to find calorie-rich spreads and nut butters as well as flavor enhancers.
-You can use these items to add extra flavor and nutrition to your backpacking meals and snacks.
+The condiments section is great for calorie-rich spreads, nut butter, and flavor enhancers.
+These items can add flavor and nutrition to your backpacking meals and snacks.
 Don’t skimp on extras like this – they’ll help to keep you satisfied and prevent flavor fatigue on long trips.
 Look for them in single-serve packets to simplify your meal prep.

 ETHNIC FOODS

-The international aisle (see also ethnic specialty markets) will often contain hidden backpacking gems.
+The international aisle (see also ethnic specialty markets) often contains hidden backpacking gems.
 Shopping for your backpacking food ideas in this aisle is a great way to keep your food interesting and can help you increase the variety of your meals and snacks while on the trail.

 • Wasabi peas